Phishing – the danger that lurks on the net

 Use this blog post as a training opportunity in your organization.
 Post it on your intranet and educate your employees with a micro-training session.

-If a company is successfully attacked with ransomware via phishing, production can come to a standstill for between a day and several weeks until the damage is repaired.
-It sometimes takes months for affected companies to realize that they have been the victim of a cyberattack.
+If a company is successfully attacked with ransomware via phishing, production can come to a standstill for anywhere from one day to several weeks until the damage is repaired.
+In some cases, it also takes months for affected companies to realize that they have been the victims of a cyberattack.

-The most common attacks with ransomware or other malware are carried out using phishing emails.
+The most common attacks involving ransomware or other malware are carried out via phishing emails.
 Why?
-Because humans are one of the most successful entry routes for attacks.
-Hackers rely on the ignorance, helpfulness, good faith, or insecurity of their victims.
-Creating a phishing email is easy and inexpensive and can be sent to thousands of people at the same time with the click of a button.
-And with every such attack, dozens, even hundreds, of people fall for it.
+Because people are one of the most successful entry points for attacks.
+Hackers rely on their victims’ ignorance, helpfulness, gullibility, or uncertainty.
+Creating a phishing email is easy and inexpensive to create and can be sent to thousands of people simultaneously with the click of a button.
+And with every such attack, dozens, if not hundreds, of people fall for it.

-Spam filters are often unable to recognize all phishing emails in good time.
-It is therefore important that all employees are trained and recognize phishing themselves, thus helping to protect the company.
+Spam filters often cannot detect all phishing emails in time.
+That is why it is important that all employees are trained to recognize phishing on their own and thus contribute to protecting the company.

 In this article, we take a closer look at the topic of phishing.
 What is phishing?
-How do you recognize phishing emails?
-What can be done to combat phishing?
+How can you spot phishing emails?
+What can be done to prevent phishing?

 What exactly is phishing?

-Nowadays, each of us, whether private individuals or employees, is a potential target of hacker attacks and thus of phishing.
-You have probably received a phishing email yourself.
+These days, each of us—whether a private individual or an employee—is a potential target of hacker attacks and, consequently, of phishing.
+You’ve probably received a phishing email yourself at some point.

-Once hackers gain access to user accounts or networks, they can spy on or steal customer or business data.
-Money transfers can be made, and systems manipulated or even rendered inoperable.
-A first attack is often followed by further attacks, which can lead to major financial losses and damage to the company's image.
-In severe cases, it can lead to bankruptcy.
+Once a hacker has gained access to user accounts or networks, customer or business data can be spied on or stolen.
+Money transfers can be made, systems can be manipulated, or even be rendered inoperable.
+An initial attack is often followed by further attacks, which can lead to significant financial losses and damage to a company’s reputation.
+In severe cases, this can even lead to bankruptcy.

 The different forms of phishing